 Types of Video

 Of course, the material you use will depend on the aim of your lesson and the age and ability of your students.
 You may also need to take into account school rules and restrictions.
+In particular, I love to use videos for the ESL shopping unit.

 Great content can be found on YouTube, Vimeo, English Central and the British Council website.
 You could also pick from your own collection of DVDs.
 For a more comprehensive list of video resources, check out this article.